Basic Financial Planning

 Bear in mind that with respect to basic financial planning, I'm conservative by nature, and you might want to be more aggressive (non-conservative) with your financial planning.
 Also keep in mind that many things are not predictable.
 You might have to make an exception to your financial plan and consider getting a cash advance on occasion to address urgent matters that have a way of presenting themselves.

 I know it sounds simplistic, but this is the backbone of basic financial planning.
 It's essential if you expect to have something left over to save.
 If you spend it all, you'll have nothing to save.
 You need to do things to make your money go farther, so you can accumulate savings.
+Some people just have a knack for saving.
+Others use home and business software to track expenses.
+Regardless of the method, if it works, stick with it!

 Things like avoiding expenditures and buying less expensive things are good places to start.
 Saying it is one thing, but doing it is quite another.
 This is where you need to sort out between need vs want.